Japan’s Military Ties with the Philippines

 Japanese leaders are intent on strengthening their military ties with the Filipino forces to check the Chinese navy in the South China Sea.
 Last month the Japanese signed an ambitious arms agreement with their new partners.
 As part of the agreement, the Japanese government will provide advanced military equipment and naval vessels such as submarines and multi-role watercraft to the Filipino government.
 The new Japan-Filipino alliance comes at the same time as a new US-Filipino pact.
 The Americans have agreed to build up five bases across the Philippine islands.

-Japan’s Military Ties with the Philippines Could Start New Arms Race in Asia
+New Arms Race in Asia

 Like the Filipinos, the Japanese are locked in a dispute with the Chinese over a series of islands in nearby waters.
 The Japanese want to follow the Filipinos in filing a lawsuit against the Chinese in international court.